 The HYS questions come from standardized instruments that have been used over multiple years and tested for validity.
 New HYS questions are field tested with youth to make sure they understand the questions correctly.
 Research shows that surveys like the HYS can give valid results if youth are given a safe and confidential environment to take the survey.
-To determine if your school results are valid, you need to think about how the survey was administered and who took the survey at your school.
+To determine if your school results are valid, consider how the survey was administered and who took the survey at your school.
 The three important things to consider are: